How to create and configure an organizational structure to group repositories

-Many organizations desire the ability to dynamically control the organizational structure (repository groupings) of their repositories within the Moderne platform.
-To facilitate this need, Moderne provides an optional integration with an Organizations service that is hosted in your environment.
+Many organizations desire the ability to dynamically control the organizational structure (repository groupings) of their repositories within the Moderne Platform.
+To facilitate this need, Moderne offers two options: integration with an Organizations service that is hosted in your environment or a simpler, file-based system.

-Let's walk through everything you need to know to build and integrate such a service with Moderne.
+Let's walk through everything you need to know about both of these options.

-1. Create and deploy an Organizations service that fulfills this GraphQL contract in your environment
+- Create and deploy an Organizations service that fulfills this GraphQL contract and this REST contract your environment._

 Coding the Organizations service